robertsbd/knowledge-sharing/local-spark-data-platform.md

 # Set up a local spark data platform

-Creating a spark data platform on a local machine can be useful for learning about spark and delta lakes, when you may not have access to a cloud platform containing technologies such as Databricks or Synapse/FabricThese are steps that you can use to set up your own Spark Data Platform.
+Creating a spark data platform on a local machine can be useful for learning about spark and delta lakes when you may not have access to a cloud platform with technologies such as Databricks or Synapse/Fabric.

+These are steps that you can use to set up your own Spark Data Platform.

-This post documents how to set-up a Spark data platform on a systrm running Arch Linux.
-For other Linux distros these steps should work just adjust to use the appropriate package manager.
-I have done this previously on MacOS, the steps were very similar but I used the brew package manager rather than pacman.
+This page documents how to set-up a Spark data platform on a system running Arch Linux.
+For other Linux distros adjust to use the appropriate package manager.
+Likewise I have done this previously on MacOS, the steps are the same but I used the brew package manager rather than pacman.

 ## Step 1 Update all your packages and install any dependencies.